waghanza/cyclone/README.rst

 content on one port, SSH on another, and it can keep a pool of persistent, non-blocking connections to several databases.
 All in a single process.

 Web apps built with cyclone are **fully translatable**.
-The localisation system is based on `Gettext <http://www.gnu.org/software/gettext/>`_.
+The localization system is based on `Gettext <http://www.gnu.org/software/gettext/>`_.
 It's possible to translate strings in the server code, as well as text and HTML templates.